2026 Daytona 500

-The 2026 Daytona 500 is an upcoming NASCAR Cup Series race and the 68th running of the event.
-It will be held on Sunday, February 15, 2026, at Daytona International Speedway in Daytona Beach, Florida.
-It will be the first race of the 2026 NASCAR Cup Series.
+The 2026 Daytona 500 was a NASCAR Cup Series race and the 68th running of the event.
+It was held on Sunday, February 15, 2026, at Daytona International Speedway in Daytona Beach, Florida.
+It was the first race of the 2026 NASCAR Cup Series season.
+The race was Kyle Busch's final Daytona 500 as well as his final cup series pole before his death on May 21, 2026.

+The race saw 65 lead changes, with a total of 26 different leaders (out of a 41-car field) being a Daytona 500 record.
+23XI Racing's Tyler Reddick avoided multiple accidents on the final lap and passed Chase Elliott just before the start/finish line to claim both his and the team's first Daytona 500 victory, as well as the ninth win of his Cup Series career and his first since the 2024 Straight Talk Wireless 400 at Homestead.
+Ricky Stenhouse Jr. finished 2nd, and Joey Logano finished 3rd.
+Elliott and Brad Keselowski rounded out the top five, and Zane Smith, Chris Buescher, Riley Herbst, Josh Berry, and Bubba Wallace rounded out the top ten.

 Report

 Background

-View of cars racing on the front stretch at the 2024 Daytona 500, held at Daytona International Speedway.
+The layout of the Daytona International Speedway.

 Daytona International Speedway is one of three superspeedways to hold NASCAR races, the other two being Atlanta Motor Speedway and Talladega Superspeedway.
 The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 mi long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

-This will be the last Daytona 500 to be held on Presidents' Day weekend, as Daytona announced on October 22, 2025, that the 2027 Daytona 500 would be a week later, held on February 21, 2027, to avoid a conflict with the Super Bowl.
+In 2026, the Daytona 500 will be held on its traditional Presidents' Day weekend.
+However, Daytona announced on October 22, 2025, that the 2027 Daytona 500 would be a week later, held on February 21, 2027, to avoid a conflict with the Super Bowl.

+For the second consecutive year, 41 cars will be in the Daytona 500, Jimmie Johnson is guaranteed a spot with the Open Exemption Provisional (OEP).